BrianInGermany/IdeaStackr/README.md

-# IdeaStackr: A framework for organizing and keeping track of information
+# IdeaStackr: A framework for organizing and structuring information

 ## Steps of the IdeaStackr framework